brycewray/hugo-site/content/posts/2020/07/stacks-and-stacks.md

 ## Auto-serving multiple image formats?

-(In other words, am I sending .webp to [browsers that can handle it](https://caniuse.com/#search=webp) and .jpg and .png to those that can’t?)
+(In other words, am I sending .webp to [browsers that can handle it](https://caniuse.com/#search=webp) and .jpg and .png to those that can't?)

 2019-07-05: No.